Contains the active ingredient salbutamol sulfate

 Things you must do

-Tell your doctor if, for any reason, you have not taken your medicine exactly as directed.
+Tell your doctor if, for any reason, you have not used your medicine exactly as directed.
 Otherwise, your doctor may think that it is not working and change your treatment unnecessarily.

 Things you must not do